galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 Download Oracle Fusion Middleware Infrastructure installer from https://download.oracle.com/otn/nt/middleware/12c/122140/fmw_12.2.1.4.0_infrastructure_Disk1_1of1.zip

 Unzip the file and copy `fmw_12.2.1.4.0_infrastructure.jar` to **adminVM**.
-Make sure `fmw_12.2.1.4.0_infrastructure.jar` is copied to /u01/oracle/fmw_12.2.1.4.0_infrastructure.jar, owner of the file is `oracle`.
+Make sure `fmw_12.2.1.4.0_infrastructure.jar` is copied to /u01/oracle/fmw_12.2.1.4.0_infrastructure.jar, owner of the file is `oracle`, you can set the ownership with command `chown oracle:oracle /u01/oracle/fmw_12.2.1.4.0_infrastructure.jar`.

-Now let's use the XServer to install Oracle Fusion Middleware Infrastructure in the *adminVM**.
+Now let's use the XServer to install Oracle Fusion Middleware Infrastructure on **adminVM**.

-Steps to install Oracle Fusion Middleware Infrastructure in adminVM:
+Steps to install Oracle Fusion Middleware Infrastructure on adminVM:

 - RDP to windowsXServer.
 - Click XLaunch from the desktop.